 Energy Efficiency and Cooking Time

 Toaster ovens, with their smaller size and lower power consumption, are also energy-efficient for small-scale cooking tasks.
 They heat up quickly, reducing the preheating time compared to a full-sized oven.
-However, for larger quantities of food or more complex recipes, a convection oven is often the more efficient choice due to its ability to cook food evenly and quickly.
+That said, for larger quantities of food or more complex recipes, a convection oven is often the more efficient choice due to its ability to cook food evenly and quickly.

 Trends and Latest Developments